-At last night’s Jersey City Council meeting, the majority of nearly 60 public speakers demanded that the governing body defund the local police department and divert the savings to social programs, asking them to follow suit of cities such as Minneapolis following the tragic killing of George Floyd.
+At last night’s Jersey City Council meeting, the majority of nearly 60 public speakers demanded that the city council defund the local police department and divert the savings to social programs, asking them to follow suit of cities such as Minneapolis following the tragic killing of George Floyd.

 By Marc Bussanich/Hudson County View